 Employee Assistance Program

 The City of Waltham offers an Employee Assistance Program to help employees who may be experiencing personal problems that effect their job performance.
 The purpose of the Employee Assistance Program is to help employees handle these problems before they effect their job performance.
-Employees may access the program by contacting an EAP Representative, their Department Head or the Personnel Director.
+Employees may access the program by contacting an EAP Representative, their Department Head or the Human Resources Director.

 Employee Network Use Policy

 The Employee Network Use Policy outlines the proper use of Internet access.
 This policy applies to all Municipal Employees using Waltham's Network.
 All Waltham data network access to the Internet is provided for CITY BUSINESS ONLY.
 All electronic data transferred, promoting, aiding, furthering or otherwise in support of illegal activities are prohibited.
 Attempts to gain unauthorized access to any computer or communications system on the Internet is also prohibited.
 The use of the Internet through your Waltham account is a privilege not a right and inappropriate use or vandalism of any kind will result in a cancellation of this privilege and disciplinary action.
 For security reasons, all Internet activity is logged and monitored at the Internet gateway computer.
-For a complete copy of this policy, contact the Personnel Department.
+For a complete copy of this policy, contact the Human Resources Department.